nOps Partners with Bloomip to Expand AWS Cloud Management Presence

 "Bloomip is one of Ingram Micro Cloud's rising stars in the multi-cloud space.
 By strategically partnering with nOps, Bloomip's ability to provide meaningful, transformational business outcomes to their customers has reached a whole new level," said Kevin Kareth, Director, Cloud IaaS at Ingram Micro Cloud.

-"The partnership between nOps and Bloomip will enhance Bloomip's cloud consulting and managed services expertise and help scale their customers' growth," said JT Giri, Chief Executive Officer and Founder at nOps. "nOps is designed to enable them to deliver a well-architected infrastructure for their clients.
+"The partnership between nOps and Bloomip will enhance Bloomip's cloud consulting and managed services expertise and help scale their customers' growth," said JT Giri, Chief Executive Officer and Founder at nOps. "nOps is designed to enable them to deliver a well-architected infrastructure for their clients."

 "We're excited to announce our partnership with nOps.
 The nOps cloud management platform enables innovative and unique solutions, such as those related to Well-Architected Framework Reviews, that can save significant time and cost, and bring valuable insights to our clients," said Ramiel Rashidi, Chief Executive Officer at Bloomip Inc.